madtheorist/quark/README.md

 ## Play against the bot in the terminal

-You can play against the engine in the terminal by running
+Once installed, you can play against Quark at the default depth (set in config.py) in the terminal by running

 ```
 python game.py